Kori-20/Pythonious/README.md

     - BLAKE2s
     - SHA3-256
     - SHA3-512
-- It's main purpose is to be used in conjunction with the [HashMatcher.py](#hashmatcherpy) by generating a hash that can be used for testing.
+- It's main purpose is to be used in conjunction with the [HashMatcher.py](#hashmatcherpy) by generating a hash value that can be used for testing.
-- Bellow is an exemple of how the plaintext `"H4sh"` passed through the MD5 algorithm returns the hash value of:
+- Bellow is an exemple of the result from the plaintext `"H4sh"` being passed through the MD5 algorithm returning the hash value of:
   - Hash = 469c42850914d6f323656ece681749ce

 <div align="center">